Climate change in the Arctic: Lakes

+Biological environment

+Impacts on Arctic flora

+Climate change is expected to have a strong effect on the Arctic's flora, some of which is already being seen.
+NASA and NOAA have continuously monitored Arctic vegetation with satellite instruments such as Moderate Resolution Imaging Spectroradiometer (MODIS) and Advanced Very-High-Resolution Radiometer (AVHRR).
+Their data allows scientists to calculate so-called "Arctic greening" and "Arctic browning".
+From 1985 to 2016, greening has occurred in 37.3% of all sites sampled in the tundra, whereas browning was observed only in 4.7% of the sites - typically the ones that were still experiencing cooling and drying, as opposed to warming and wettening for the rest.

 This expansion of vegetation in the Arctic is not equivalent across types of vegetation.
-One of the most dramatic changes arctic tundras are currently facing is the expansion of shrubs, which, thanks to increases in air temperature and, to a lesser extent, precipitation have contributed to an Arctic-wide trend known as "shrubification", where shrub type plants are taking over areas previously dominated by moss and lichens.
+A major trend has been from shrub-type plants taking over areas previously dominated by moss and lichens.
 This change contributes to the consideration that the tundra biome is currently experiencing the most rapid change of any terrestrial biomes on the planet.
 The direct impact on mosses and lichens is unclear as there exist very few studies at species level, but climate change is more likely to cause increased fluctuation and more frequent extreme events.
-The expansion of shrubs could affect permafrost dynamics, but the picture is quite unclear at the moment.
-In the winter, shrubs trap more snow, which insulates the permafrost from extreme cold spells, but in the summer they shade the ground from direct sunlight, how these two effects counter and balance each other is not yet well understood.
-Warming is likely to cause changes in plant communities overall, contributing to the rapid changes tundra ecosystems are facing.
 While shrubs may increase in range and biomass, warming may also cause a decline in cushion plants such as moss campion, and since cushion plants act as facilitator species across trophic levels and fill important ecological niches in several environments, this could cause cascading effects in these ecosystems that could severely affect the way in which they function and are structured.